liviucotfas/ase-multimedia/Labs/08. Audio/README.md

 > A large collection of stock audio that you can use in your applications is available at: https://www.pond5.com

 ###  4.1. <a name='Assignment1'></a>Assignment 1
 Our goal is to use the `HTMLAudioElement` in order to build an audio player application that also includes a playlist.
 The playlist can either be defined locally or retrieved from a web api (such as the one provided by Spotify).
-A screenshot with the interface used by spotify for playing tracks is include below:
+A screenshot with the interface used by Spotify for playing tracks is include below:

 ![](media/spotify.png)